-For the two days, OFFF Moscow 2021 participants were creating collaborative art: a big canvas on which anyone could draw thematic pieces using the Sketchar app and HoloLens glasses or their own smartphone.
+For the two days, OFFF Moscow 2021 participants were creating collaborative art on a big canvas where anyone could draw thematic pieces using the Sketchar app on HoloLens glasses or their own smartphone.
 With the help of our AR technology, people saw the image as a digital projection and depicted it on the real surface.

 The bottom line is the organizers intend to digitize that artwork and put it up for sale via NFTs.
 The proceeds will go to set up a private art space where people with mental specificities will be able to create tableware, textiles, ceramic and wooden items, and cook goodies.

 Sketchar is always happy to take part in activities that help make creativity accessible to everyone.

 That was a super intense and inspiring 48 hours!

 By the way, our mastermind is absolutely tireless to constantly perform at significant international events, advocating for the democratization of creativity through technology.